Writing Lockout Tagout ProceduresHow to Write Improved Lockout Tagout Procedures

 In every workplace, safety procedures are put in place to protect employees from harm, reduce accidents, and ensure compliance with regulations.
 However, even with well-documented safety protocols, many workers fail to follow them consistently.
 Understanding the reasons behind this behavior is key to creating a stronger safety culture and reducing workplace accidents.
-In this article, we’ll explore some of the common reasons why people don’t always follow LOTO safety procedures and what can be done to address these issues.

 7 Common Barriers to LOTO Safety